GH02021/CECS-456---Final-Project/README.md

 It is necessary to:
   1. Change the path inside my code to fit your path to your Google Colab folder.
   2. Upload my zip file & .ipynb file to the Goolge Colab folder.
+  3. Name the zip file (containing all data) "medical_data" unless you change the code to accomodate.